Inverse Optimization of Convex Risk Functions: Introduction

+One natural application of our inverse optimization framework is to identify a risk function that captures the risk preference of an investor from his/her past investment decisions (see, e.g., \cite{Delage:2015aa}).
+While this is the application that we primarily focus on in this paper, we should point out that our framework can also be naturally applied to other settings that involve budget allocation decisions under uncertainty.
+For instance, \cite{Haskell:2018aa} consider a setting of homeland security and the problem of learning the risk preference of the Department of Homeland Security (DHS), which makes decisions to allocate budget across a number of cities so as to protect them from potential terrorist attacks.
+While covering these other applications in depth may go beyond the scope of this paper, the framework established in this paper shall provide the basis for further exploring these other applications.

+We briefly summarize our main contributions below: \begin{enumerate} \item We develop for the first time an inverse-optimization framework for convex risk functions that generates a risk function incorporating the following information: 1) the properties of monotonicity, convexity, translation invariance, and law invariance promoted in the theory of convex risk functions, 2) observable optimal solutions from forward problems, 3) a reference risk function, and 4) elicited pairwise preference relations.

+\item We formulate the inverse optimization problem in a non-parametric fashion and show that for a large number of cases, the computational tractability of the inverse problem is largely determined by the forward problem: namely that the former is polynomially solvable if the latter is so.

+\item Methodologically speaking, we show that to solve the inverse problem it suffices to search over a particular class of risk functions for an optimal solution.
+This class of risk functions is representable in terms of the random variables resulting from the observed decisions and a fixed set of parameters.
+Based on this representation, the inverse problem reduces to determining the values of the parameters in the representation, and these values correspond to the amounts of risk estimated for the chosen random variables.
+The number of parameters needed in the representation is set by the number of observed decisions.
+This offers an intuitive and computationally tractable interpretation of the (non-parametric) inverse problem.

-\item We demonstrate the application of our framework in a portfolio selection problem and provide computational evidence that the imputed risk functions well utilize the preference information contained in observable solutions and a reference risk function, which leads to a solution that can be well justified in terms of both its performance evaluated based on the true risk function and the reference risk function. \end{enumerate}
+\item We demonstrate the application of our framework in a portfolio selection problem and provide computational evidence that the imputed risk functions utilize well the preference information contained in observable solutions and a reference risk function.
+This leads to a solution that can be well justified in terms of both its performance evaluated based on the true risk function and the reference risk function.
+We also demonstrate how quickly the performances of the solutions optimized based on the imputed risk functions can converge to the performances of the solutions optimized based on the true risk function, as the number of observed decisions increases. \end{enumerate}

-The remainder of the paper is organized as follows.
-In Section \ref{sec2}, we present a generic model for the inverse problem, where four different sets of candidate risk functions are formulated in a non-parametric fashion using results from the theory of convex risk functions.
-We review briefly also the representation theorem of convex risk functions.
-In Section \ref{iconv}, we study the proposed inverse model for the general case of convex risk functions (measures) and provide the steps for proving the tractability of the model.
-In Section \ref{ilconv}, we extend the analysis developed in the previous section to the case of law invariance risk functions and address the additional complexity arising from this setting.
-Finally, we demonstrate in Section \ref{sec5} the advantages of using imputed risk functions in a portfolio selection problem.